Creative algorithms for healthy growth.

 Before kicking-off Omnibus, I’ve earned a professional mileage in big retail systems.
 One giant multinational supplier (Coca-Cola), one regional convenience store leader (Petrol).
 Lots of category management projects & store remodellings & new format development.

 20 years ago some changes were already in the air.
 Internet was waiting to explode, while within retail Category Management was the buzzword of the day.
 The computer-aided tools began to reshape the nature of retail.
 As might be obvious in the time of a change, some paths were well-trodden while others where waiting for us to discover.

-I learned a lot and also taught a lot, had access to the best practices and also hands-on some of the projects were pioneering in the region (introduced first computer-aided planograms in the region).
+I learned a lot and also taught a lot, had access to the best practices and also contributed to some of the pioneering projects in the region (introduced first computer-aided planograms in the region).